 According to Warren Tavern’s website, the building was constructed in 1780 and was one of Paul Revere’s favorite pubs.
 It was also where the funeral speech for Washington was delivered, with the famous line “First in war, first in peace and first in the hearts of his countrymen.”

-The tavern is named after Joseph Warren, a physician and patriot who died at the Battle of Bunker Hill at 34 years old.
+The tavern is named after Joseph Warren, a physician and patriot who died at the Battle of Bunker Hill at age 34.

 Rhode Island: White Horse Tavern

-William Mayes Jr., son of the tavern’s founder, happened to be a pirate who operated in and around the Red Sea and returned to Newport with his plunder to run the tavern as the innkeeper.
+William Mayes Jr., son of the tavern’s first operator, happened to be a pirate who operated in and around the Red Sea and returned to Newport with his plunder to run the tavern as the innkeeper.

 Loyalists and British troops reportedly stayed at the tavern during the British occupation of Newport during the American Revolution.